jeffknupp/blog/in_progress/new_post.md

 to the point at which it was called.
 "Yield," however, implies that the transfer of control is temporary and voluntary, and our function expects to regain it in the future.

-"Functions" with these capabilites are called `generators`, and they're incredibly useful.
+"Functions" with these capabilities are called `generators`, and they're incredibly useful.
 The `yield` statement was initially introduced to give programmers the ability to create a `generator function` in much the same way they already wrote normal functions.
 Consider the following example where the main issue is controlling